rishabh-ranjan/rishabh-ranjan.github.io/blog/ttt.md

-First, I will motivate TTT as a replacement for single-query attention, then show how it removes the quadratic dependence on the sequence length by considering causal attention.
+First, I will motivate TTT as a replacement for single-query attention, then show how it removes the quadratic dependence on the sequence length $T$ by considering causal attention.